tjcarney89/swift-LocationTrivia-DataStoreRelationships-lab-ios-0217/README.md

 ## Instructions

 1. The previously-used `Location` and `Trivium` data models have been provided for you.
 Set up the `LocationsDataStore` class to be a singleton class.
 It should have one property, an `Array` called `Locations`.
-Populate the `Locations` array with the starting data provided at the end of this readme in the `generateStartingLocationsData` method.
+From the `sharedInstance` initializer, populate the `Locations` array with the starting data by using the `generateStartingLocationsData` method provided at the end of this readme.

 2. Create a storyboard named `Main.storyboard`.
 Add a table view controller embedded in a navigation controller which is the initial view controller.
 This first table view controller should be connected to a class called `LocationsTableViewController`.
-  * In `viewDidLoad`, set the `tableView` property's accessibility label & identifier to `@"Locations Table"` (this cannot be done in Interface Builder).
+  * In `viewDidLoad`, set the `tableView` property's accessibility label & identifier to `"Locations Table"` (this cannot be done in Interface Builder).
   * Give the table view controller a `LocationsDataStore` property called `store` and use the `sharedInstance` method to instantiate it.
   * In storyboard, set the table view's prototype cell type to "right detail".
 Have the table view use the `textLabel` to show the name of the locations, and the `detailTextLabel` to display the number of trivia it has associated with it.